Motoki878/model/README.md

 ---------------
 # Steps of simulation

-  At the beginning, the movement is slow and the activity status is strange.
-  However the figure keeps appearing and  gradually shifts to the activity closer to reality.
+   At the beginning of the simulation, the movement is slow and the activity status will seem to be strange.
+However the figure keeps appearing and gradually shifts to the activity closer to the behavior of real neuronal networks.
+Finally, a folder called
-  Finally, a folder called "data" is created to save the results of recording the second half of the simulation.
-  Also the data of the connection matrix called conmat is saved.
+   "data" is produced saving the results of recording the second half of the simulation.
+Also the data of the connection matrix called conmat will be saved.

 ---------------
 # Figure